schlae/HardDriveInfo/README.md

 **20938 to 21020 changes**

-The changes here are fairly minor.
-This list is incomplete and a work in progress.
+The electrical changes here are fairly minor.
+The layout has some moderate changes to improve routing and add the (few) new parts.

 * The spindle motor driver IC is now the 11738-002 which has a slightly different package.
 * The spindle motor IC's reference resistor now has two possible values, set by a transistor driven by a toggle flip flop (1F section A) by writing to address 0x0106.
 The default is 13K (19.6K || 38.3K) and, when toggled, it is just 38.3K.
 Presumably this is for power savings during operation by running the spindle motor at a reduced current.